oloidev/full-calendar/README.md

 - **Description**: View detailed event information in a dialog.
 - **Implementation**:
-    - Component: `EventListDialog.tsx`.
+    - Component: `EventListDialog`.
-    - Triggered from `CalendarYearView.tsx` (days with events), shows event title, time, and color-coded bullet.
+    - Triggered from `CalendarYearView` (days with events), shows event title, time, and color-coded bullet.
     - Supports "dot" and "colored" variants for event representation.

 ### 9. Create/Update/Delete Events

 - **Description**: Full CRUD operations for events.
 - **Implementation**:
-    - Component: `AddEditEventDialog.tsx`.
+    - Component: `AddEditEventDialog`.
         - **Create**: Opens with empty form; submits to `addEvent` from `useCalendar`.
         - **Update**: Opens with pre-filled event data; submits to `editEvent`.
         - **Delete**: (Assumed to be implemented elsewhere, e.g., within the dialog or event list; requires